 3. A puller may have the sled spotted on the starting line wherever he desires.
 The puller must notify the pull back tractor or

 sled operator in sufficient time to have the sled spotted before the sled returns to the starting line from the previous pull.
 If the

 proceeding puller moves the sled a measurable amount, the next puller may have the sled relocated prior to his first attempt.

 4. The first contestant of each class will be the test puller and at the completion of his or her pull may elect to pull again in third or last

 position.
-If a driver elects to do this, their first pull will not be counted.
-All decision on repulls must be made before the pulling vehicle
+If a driver elects to do this, their first measurement will not be counted.
+All decision on repulls must be made before the pulling

 5. The contestant must pull at position drawn within 3 minutes of the time the track is ready.
 If a puller has a mechanical problem he

 must drop to the last position.
 (Rule called by Track Official).

 6. All sanctioned competitors are required to wear a minimum Snell 2000 approved helmet.

 7. All pullers in vehicles with roll cages must wear SFI approved fire suit including fire proof balaclava and gloves. (minimum